disha-p23/CNN/cnnBasics/README.md

 1. Convolution

    Apply a 3×3 kernel on an image

    Slide the kernel and compute feature maps

 2. Stride

    Move the kernel with step size > 1

    Reduce output size

 3. Padding

    Add zeros around the image

    Control output dimensions

 4. ReLU Activation

    Replace negative values with 0

    Add non-linearity

 5. Pooling (Max Pooling)

    Downsample feature maps

    Keep strongest features

 6. Flattening

    Convert 2D feature maps into 1D vector

    Prepare for fully connected layers

 How to Run:

   Clone the repo

   Open the notebook in Jupyter or VS Code

   Run cells one by one to see each CNN step

 Output:

 You will see-

-Feature maps after convolution
+-Feature maps after convolution

-Effects of stride and padding
+-Effects of stride and padding

-Changes after ReLU and pooling
+-Changes after ReLU and pooling

-Final flattened vector
+-Final flattened vector

-Each step is printed and visualized to make learning easier.
+-Each step is printed and visualized to make learning easier.

 Goal of This Project: